bmp713/React-Social-Frontend/README.md

 npm install
 nodemon server.js

-Login with "Demo" as user and password as "Welcome123"
+Login with "demo@yahoo.com" as user and password as "Welcome123"
 Or create a new account